 - “The Energy Transition: Markets and Policies“.
 Keynote lecture by Natalia Fabra at the AEEE Annual conference (slides).

 During the last two decades, the energy sectors have experienced radical regulatory changes.
 Drawing on economic analysis, we will study specific regulatory experiences, and will discuss the business and public policy issues that they have raised.
 Topics include the development and organization of spot and futures markets in energy; the determinants of investment and entry in these industries; competition in wholesale electricity markets; renewables investment and policies towards demand response, among others.
 Students will learn to apply the most recent theories to analyze the performance of these markets, as well as to understand empirical and simulation analysis that have been developed to shed light on the effects changes in market design or market structure.

 Syllabus of the course can be found here.

-- Theoretical Analysis of Competition and Market Power in Wholesale Electricity Market.
-Slides.
+- Empirical Analysis of Market Power in Electricity Markets (slides)

 Lectures by Natalia Fabra on Competition and Market Design in Electricity Markets (DIW Berlin Summer School, September 2019, event link)